-On all lots sited on the western and the one lot on the southern perimeter, the 20 m BPZ will be included on each lot and includes the 10m wide vegetation buffer.
-The vegetation buffer will require the removal of most near surface, surface and elevated fuels (i.e. leaf and bark litter and shrubs).
+Some trees can be retained in the temporary treatment buffer, but as a minimum the removal of most near surface, surface and elevated fuels (i.e. leaf and bark litter and shrubs) is required.

 The BPZ must be established and maintained to the following standards: